Electrodynamics and dissipation in the binary magnetosphere of pre-merger neutron stars: Abstract

 \section{Abstract}

-We investigate energy release in the interacting magnetospheres of binary neutron stars (BNS) with global 3D force-free electrodynamics simulations.
-The system's behavior depends on the inclinations $\chi_1$ and $\chi_2$ of the stars' magnetic dipole moments relative to their orbital angular momentum.
+We investigate energy release in the interacting magnetospheres of binary neutron stars (BNSs) with global 3D force-free electrodynamics simulations.
+The system dynamics depend on the inclinations $\chi_1$ and $\chi_2$ of the stars' magnetic dipole moments relative to their orbital angular momentum.
 The simplest aligned configuration ($\chi_1=\chi_2=0^\circ$) has no magnetic field lines connecting the two stars.
-Remarkably, it still develops separatrix current sheets warping around each star and forms a dissipative region at the interface of the two magnetospheres.
-Dissipation at the interface is caused by a Kelvin-Helmholtz-type (KH) instability, which generates local Alfv\'enic turbulence and escaping fast magnetosonic waves.
-Binaries with inclined magnetospheres release energy in two ways: via KH instability at the interface and via magnetic reconnection flares in the twisted flux bundles connecting the two stars.
-The outgoing compressive waves can develop shocks and source fast radio bursts.
+Remarkably, it still develops separatrix current sheets warping around each star and a dissipative region at the interface of the two magnetospheres.
+A Kelvin-Helmholtz (KH)-type instability drives significant dissipation at the magnetospheric interface, generating local Alfv\'enic turbulence and escaping fast magnetosonic waves.
+Binaries with inclined magnetospheres release energy in two ways: via KH instability at the interface and via magnetic reconnection flares in the twisted flux bundles connecting the companions.
+Outgoing compressive waves occur in a broad range of BNS parameters, possibly developing shocks and sourcing fast radio bursts.
 We discuss implications for X-ray and radio precursors of BNS mergers.

 \submitjournal{ApJL}

 \keywords{Binary pulsars; Magnetic fields; Radiative processes; Plasma astrophysics; Magnetohydrodynamical simulations}